doordeck/docs/docs/kotlin-multiplatform-sdk/build.md

 ```

 :::info
 It’s normal to see `Unresolved references`.
-For example, if you are using Windows, you won’t be able to resolve apple-specific imports (iOS, macOS, watchOS).
+For example, if you are using Windows, you won’t be able to resolve Apple-specific imports (iOS, macOS, watchOS).
 :::